devitocodes/devito/compier_optimization_plan.md

 `d8981b0de` are intentionally not part of the ordered list above.
 They matter for keeping iteration 0 green, but they are correctness follow-ups rather than the primary optimization ideas to replay in iteration 1.

+April 22, 2026 IET / bitcomp+serialization (`heavy_IO`) follow-up:

+- New `heavy_IO` PRO scratch benchmark:
+  start from the current `heavy` `velocity_then_stress` case and add one bitcomp+serialized saved `TimeFunction` per `tau_*` component.

+- Paired clean baseline:
+  about `30.3-31.2 s` total compile, with `optimize_kernels` still around `12.5-12.7 s` and the extra cost landing primarily in `lowering.IET` (`~9.4-9.7 s`).

+- Profiling conclusions:
+  `lower_async_objs` scanning is not the dominant new cost; the more relevant IET-side work is in `update_args` and in the second `place_definitions` pass triggered after `pthreadify`.

+- Reverted experiment 1:
+  simplify `engine.py:update_args` by collapsing the separate `FindSymbols('basics')` / `FindSymbols('symbolics')` scans and computing
+  `drop_params` directly by index.

+  Result:
+  the compile-time probe looked mildly positive/noisy, but narrow compressed-layer runtime tests failed with the same `nbytes_avail_mapper` / `deviceid=-1` breakage, so this is not safe as-is.

+- Reverted experiment 2:
+  after `pthreadify`, rerun `place_definitions` only on callables touched by async lowering rather than across the whole graph.

+  Result:
+  this was the strongest local compile-time signal in the new `heavy_IO`
+  benchmark:
+  the second-epoch `place_definitions` visits dropped from `31` to `5`, and the heavy compile moved into roughly the `30.2-30.4 s` band.
+  However, the same compressed-layer runtime tests failed, so the idea was reverted as well.

+- Current recommendation:
+  treat the async/definitions area as the right place to look for the new heavier benchmark, but do not carry either of the above optimizations without a stronger correctness story.
+The paired OSS worktree should stay at clean `HEAD`.

+- April 22 late follow-up:
+  a narrower post-`pthreadify` rerun of `place_definitions` does look viable after all.
+Instead of revisiting the whole graph, the current worktree now reruns the pass only on async-owned callables: the transformed `ThreadCallable`s, the helper callables (`activate*`, `init_sdata*`, `shutdown*`), and callers that reference those helpers.
+This is implemented by allowing `Graph.apply(..., targets=...)` and passing the selected names from `pthreadify`.

+  Validation:
+  the CPU layered async cases `tests/test_layered_funcs.py::TestSerialization::test_diskhost[...]` with `buf-async-degree=1` still pass on the paired worktrees.
+  The higher-degree `buf-async-degree=4` variant remains baseline-red because of the pre-existing `npthreads0` codegen issue, so it is not a useful gate.

+  Performance:
+  on the `heavy_IO` bitcomp+serialization benchmark, the second-epoch `place_definitions` visits shrink from `31` down to `5`, and the local IET bucket improves from about `1.80 s` to about `1.57-1.66 s`.
+  End-to-end compile time is a small but repeatable win on the latest paired reruns, moving from roughly `30.54 s` to about `30.24-30.49 s`.